alexus37/react-google-streetview/README.md

 ## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+Contributions are welcome from anyone and everyone.

 ## Licensing
-Copyright 2019 Esri
+Copyright 2019

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.